heidi37/bird-journal/README.md

 # Bird Journal
 This is an application for tracking your observations in the wild.
+When you upload a photo you have the option of getting suggestions for the bird's Common Name, Latin Name an a fun fact using AI.

 [Live Project](https://bird-journal.onrender.com/)